Neuffexx/DisplayKeys-IS/README.md

 - Download / Setup Instructions
 	- Download the DisplayKeys-IS_vX.X.X.zip file from the latest of the [Release](https://github.com/Neuffexx/DisplayKeys-IS/releases) page
 	- Extract and Run
+		> You may get a warning when first launching it, this is a False Positive, just click 'Run Anyway'.

+  		> _If you feel uncomfortable to download the .exe your free to go over the single code file that is the Application to ensure its safe (ProjectFiles/DisplayKeys-IS.py).
+    		 Or the action that builds & publishes it (.github/workflows/release.yml)_
 - Usage Instructions / Or watch the [Usage Demonstration Video (Placeholder)](http://youtube.com/)
 	- Select an Image to split, either by entering the path into the text box or selecing it via the 'Browse' button.
 	- Select the Save Location, again, either by entering the path or selecting it